 2021 Recruitment Update

 All 32 available places have been secured for September 2021 entry.
 We are still processing applications for the waiting list (should any secured places be released before training commences).
-Only applicants who have applied and been successful at interview can be added to the BSc waiting list.
+Only applicants who have applied and been successful at interview can be offered a vacant space.

 The course is validated and awarded by our partner, Staffordshire University.
 The course is also professionally accredited by the British Association for Counselling and Psychotherapy (BACP).